-Amelia, too, has been struggling with basics of conversation and concepts, so I was upset about that.
-Then Chris was dealing with some things, and some of our situation right now is tenuous and Election 2016 is one of those things I’d rather not think about again.
+Amelia, too, has been struggling with the basics of conversation and concepts, so I was upset about that.
+Then Chris was dealing with some things, and some of our situations right now are tenuous.

 The fear is bad I honestly can’t think of anything more terrifying than losing a body part.
 And I was barely able to stand too many details when my own mother had a mastectomy in her 80s…how could I survive one?
 I also know how breast implants cause illness because they leach nasty chemicals into your body.
 How could I ever manage a trip through that?